Idaho State University: Academics

 Established in 2011, the Career Path Internship (CPI) program provides students an opportunity to gain professional experience while in school.
 All CPI internships are paid positions that are aligned with the student's major or career goals.
 In 2016 the CPI program provided professional experience in approximately 1,000 internships both on and off campus.
 The CPI program has seen exceptional growth in past years with a 2016 budget estimated at $2.3 million.

 ISU offers two doctoral level nursing programs after the Idaho State Board of Education approved a doctoral degree in advanced nursing practice, which will now give ISU two doctoral-level nursing programs.
 The first offered is a Doctor of Philosophy (Ph.D.) degree in nursing beginning summer 2013 and the only one in the state.

 ISU received top designation for nuclear training and was tagged Regional Center of Excellence.

 The Energy Systems Technology and Education Center (ESTEC) at the ISU College of Technology will soon be coordinating the nuclear energy education and training for technicians in a nine-state region.
 The Nuclear Energy Institute (NEI) has designated ESTEC as the Northwest Regional Center of Excellence for Nuclear Education and Training.
 The top designation includes the states of Idaho, Montana, Washington, Oregon, South Dakota, North Dakota, Utah, and Nebraska.
 ESTEC is one of five regional NEI-designated centers in the country.

 ISU's new doctoral experimental psychology program, the only program of its type in Idaho, accepted its first three students fall 2011.
 The new experimental psychology doctoral program complements ISU's doctoral clinical psychology program, created in the early 1990s.
 Eventually, the experimental psychology program plans to accept six students annually.
 A new Idaho State University geosciences doctoral program is approved to begin in August 2013.

 The Center for Sports Concussion at ISU, opened in 2009, is housed within the Department of Sport Science and Physical Education.
 The purpose of the Center for Sports Concussion is to offer educational outreach on concussion identification and management practices to athletic administrators, coaches, and parent groups throughout Idaho in accordance with Idaho law and demonstrated need, and to facilitate baseline and post-concussion neuro-cognitive testing to athletes participating in sports programs throughout eastern Idaho.

 The university awards The Teaching Literature Book Award for the best book on teaching literature at the post-secondary or graduate level.
 The prize is conferred in odd numbered years, and the inaugural award was conferred in 2015.
-Past winners included Nancy Sorkin Rabinowitz and Fiona McHardy for the book From Abortion to Pederasty: Addressing Difficult Topics in the Classics Classroom.
+Past winners include Nancy Sorkin Rabinowitz and Fiona McHardy for the book From Abortion to Pederasty: Addressing Difficult Topics in the Classics Classroom.